 The term brand has a broad definition that is made up of many key parts.
 On a deeper level, a company’s brand represents its mission, outlines value and experiences customers can expect from its product and services, illustrates how it is different from competitors, and fuses together the overall emotions and feelings associated with that company.

 It takes years of hard work to build a positive brand image, and even more hard work to maintain it, but a company’s brand all starts with great design.
 Logo, color scheme, and graphics are the “greeting handshake” and first impression users experience when discovering your brand – and we all know how important first impressions are.
+For instance, when you create business cards online, these visual elements should be cohesive and reflective of your brand identity to leave a lasting impact on the recipients.

 To create this positive first impression, designers have to understand your business, goals, mission, and end users from your perspective.
 Branding and design need to go hand in hand and remain interconnected.
 Your users need to be able to recognize your brand with all the elements together and separate.
 Think of your application like a car – a person can recognize the Mercedes brand by its logo, of course, but they can also recognize which brand it is by its design – your application needs to encompass the same design qualities.